Welcome to dti6westernvisayas.webs.com, the official website of the Department of Trade and Industry in Region 6.

 |Agriculture and Fisheries||960||34||994|

 |Number of Higher Education Institution by Province AY 2011-2012||Public||Private||Total|

 The Technical and Vocational Education Training or TVET programs of partner training institutions produced 66,787 graduates in CY 2012.

 The Priority Areas in Western Visayas with investment potentials are:

 1) Offshoring and Outsourcing [given the adequate supply of power, telecommunications facilities, presence of colleges and universities, etc.]

 2)Tourism including health & wellness [given the presence of hotel facilities, pension houses, spas & fitness gyms, private & public hospitals, historical & cultural heritage, malls & shopping centers, etc.]

 3) Agribusiness [given the vast tract of agricultural land, farm to market roads, post-harvest facilities, marine/aquatic resources, etc.]

 4) Mining [given the rich mineral resources-metallic & non-metallic such as copper, gold, silver, white clay, red-burning clay, semi-previous stones, coal, cement raw materials, limestone for agricultural and industry uses, silica, rock phosphate and guano and construction materials like sand and gravel]

-5) Infrastructure Development Projects like Convention Center & Recreational Facilities/areas [given the absence of convention facilities & more participants & lack of recreational facilities].
+5) Infrastructure Development Projects like Convention Center & Recreational Facilities/areas [given the lack of convention facilities & lack of recreational facilities].